 In the summer of 1936 nationalist troops advanced on Madrid through the sierra de Guadarrama, a mountain range about 50km to the north and west of the city – and the republicans dug in to stop them.
-Some of the fiercest fighting took place at Puerto de Leon (Lion pass), the highest point on the historic road over the sierra between Madrid and the north of Spain.
+Some of the fiercest fighting of teh Spanish civil war took place at Puerto de Leon (Lion pass), the highest point on the historic road over the sierra between Madrid and the north of Spain.
 The fighting here continued throughout the war, in the searing heat of the summer and the freezing snows of winter.
 It was a bitter, harsh war which Ernest Hemingway used as the backdrop to his epic novel, For Whom The Bell Tolls.
 The republican base was at the nearby town of el Escorial, best known for a stunning monastery-palace built for king Philip II in the 16th century.
 After the war General Franco chose an adjoining valley as the site for his pharaonic tomb known as Valle de los Caidos (valley of the fallen).

-Our tour will leave Madrid and travel by car/minbus to Puerto de Leon (a journey time of around 50 minutes).
+Our walking tour will leave Madrid and travel by car/minbus to Puerto de Leon (a journey time of around 50 minutes).
 We will then explore the remains of bunkers, trenches and dug-outs on the mountain slopes (above) which are considered by many walkers to be amongst some of the finest scenery anywhere in Spain.

 On arrangement, the tour leaves Madrid at 10:00 am from the principal entrance to Parque Debod, beneath the fallen soldier memorial.
 The Parque Debod entrance is at the junction Calle Ferraz with Paseo Pintor Rosales, opposite the Plaza de España.
 Tours return to the same drop-off point.

 Book this tour at firstname.lastname@example.org